Darknoon5891/llm-vscode-plugin/README.md

 - extension.selectOpenAICode: Selects OpenAI as the AI provider for code generation.
 - extension.selectAnthropicCode: Selects Anthropic as the AI provider for code generation.
-- extension.selectAnthropicHelp: Selects OpenAI as the AI provider for help notes.
-- extension.selectOpenAIHelp: Selects Anthropic as the AI provider for help and notes.
 - extension.sendToAPI: Sends the code in the active editor to the currently selected AI provider.

 See package.json for keyboard shortcuts and you can just change them as you wish.